Securing a Strong Retirement

 Effective: January 1, 2023

-Employers can offer employees de minimis financial incentives (e.g., gift cards) to participate in a 401(k) or 403(b) plan.
-Incentive must not be paid from plan assets.
+Employers can offer employees de minimis financial incentives ( e.g. gift cards) to encourage participation in a 401(k) or 403(b) plan.
+IRS guidelines limit the amount up to $250 and must not be paid from plan assets.

 More Details